 When he stepped towards the sofas, he saw a small body curled under a blanket.

 “Lily?” he whispered, unsure if she was already fast asleep.
-When he saw the form move he pulled his wand out from his pocket and set two of the oil lamps adorning the wall aflame.
+When he saw the form move he gave his wand a flick and set two of the oil lamps adorning the wall aflame.

 “Hi,” she mumbled as she pulled the blanket from her head.
 He had to hold back a chuckle as the static forced stray bits of her hair to the blanket, causing it to stick up in every which way.